CICE-Consortium/CICE/doc/source/science_guide/sg_dynamics.rst

 example), which serves to prevent residual ice motion due to spatial variations of :math:`P` when the rates of strain are exactly zero.
 The ice strength :math:`P` is a function of the ice thickness and concentration as it is described in the `Icepack Documentation <https://cice-consortium-icepack.readthedocs.io/en/master/science_guide/index.html>`_.
+The parameteter :math:`e` is the  ratio of the major and minor axes of the elliptical yield curve, also called the ellipse aspect ratio.
+It can be changed using the namelist parameter ``e_ratio``.

 Viscosities are updated during the subcycling, so that the entire dynamics component is subcycled within the time step, and the elastic